jetspiking/jetspiking/README.md

 ### Hi there 👋

+I am a Windows Phone, Mac and Linux enthousiast.
+I enjoy building and creating my own applications, along with DIY-projects.
+I like to share my applications and projects, here, on Github, or on Tweakers.net (popular Dutch tech-news website).

+### Skills

 <!--
 **jetspiking/jetspiking** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.